 Melamine paint is thicker and stickier than the texture of most other paints and this is because it has a difficult task to accomplish, that of sticking to a smooth melamine plastic surface.
 Melamine is hard-wearing and way too durable for many people, but it has been known to ‘chip’ on occasion and you can force a scratch into it if you push hard.

 Because it’s thick film layers. melamine materials are not recommended for antique reproduction furniture. it can “slightly’ cover up the beauty of natural wood grains. we really don’t want that over antique furniture finishes.
 Melamine prices are the cheapest than other furniture finishing materials that we use.

 We use melamine if the customer wants a low-cost and high-gloss finish on their furniture.

 These furniture finishing products are the easiest to apply, and they also have quite affordable prices.
 However, according to our experience, they are not “tough” enough to scratch, and in certain applications, they don’t pass the “coffee test”, the test in which you put hot coffee over the surface of the furniture to know whether it leaves a mark or no.

 The beauty of water-based materials is that they can achieve really natural look, the wood will look like real wood without the artificial look of furniture coatings.
 This is why we use water-based finishing material on outdoor furniture products.

-Those are our most used finishing materials in our production line, all of them were solvent finishing materials.
+Those are the most used finishing materials in our production line, all of them were solvent finishing materials.
 We also use wax occasionally depending on our customer demands.
-Please have your thoughts and idea in the comment sections below.
+Please have your thoughts and ideas in the comment sections below.
 Kind regards, Indonesian furniture factory

 Useful Links :